-Fig season is a little confusing—there’s always a big rush in June, but then they tend to disappear for a few weeks, only to come back in full swing for the rest of the summer and early fall.
+Fig season is a little confusing.
+There’s always a big rush in June, but then they tend to disappear for a few weeks, only to come back in full swing for the rest of the summer and early fall.
 Apparently this is because they have two back-to-back fruiting seasons.
-But I’ve been noticing them popping up in supermarkets this week, so I guess fig season is here, at least for now!
-The next time you spot them at the market, be sure to grab one or two baskets, so you can make this fabulous fig cake, and have plenty to snack on while you wait for it to bake.
+But I’ve been noticing them popping up in supermarkets this week.
+So I guess fig season is here, at least for now!
+The next time you spot them at the market, be sure to grab one or two baskets.
+That way you’ll have enough to make this fig cake and snack on the rest while it’s in the oven.

 - Prep Time: 20 minutes